Scottish Place Names

 - South Bay (Argyll & Bute, Orkney Islands and South Ayrshire) also in North Yorkshire, England.

 - South End (Argyll & Bute) also in England.
-Being positioned literally at the southern end of downtown Saint John, the name of this neighbourhood is presumably descriptive.
+Being positioned literally at the southern end of downtown Saint John, the name of this neighbourhood is presumably descriptive of that fact.

 - Stanley Gardens - there is a Stanley in Perth & Kinross as well as in eleven English counties.
-It is possible that this neighbourhood honours Frederick Arthur Stanley, Baron Stanley of Preston, Governor General of Canada from 1888 to 1893.
+It is possible that this neighbourhood honours Frederick Arthur Stanley, Baron Stanley of Preston, Governor General of Canada from 1888 to 1893 and who was an Englishman.

 Further evidence of Scottish influences on the development of Greater Saint John can be found in the names of lakes, creeks and other geographical features in and around the urban area.
 Lakes that have Scottish sounding names include Ashburn Lake (near Cherry Brook Zoo), Irwin Lake (Golden Grove area), McCormac Lake (Churchland Road), McKeever Lake (Rothesay), McLachlan Lake (Rothesay), MacFarlane Lake (Quispamsis), Robertson Lake (Pokiok) and of course Loch Lomond and Loch Alva.
 Creeks include Grahams Brook (Lakewood), Milligan Brook (Ingleside) and Patterson Brook (in Rockwood Park).
 There are also at least two promontories or points with Scottish sounding names (Hendersons Point in Rothesay and Robertson Point near Pokiok), an inlet (Forrester's Cove near Otty Glen) and a park (James Ross Memorial Park in Saint John East).
 One or two of the above names could in reality be Irish, which is a distinct possibility since place names that are definitely Irish are fairly frequently found in the Greater Saint John area, though not as frequently as Scottish or English ones.